anarchy-ai/LLM-VM/README.md

 client = Client(big_model = 'chat_gpt')

 # Put in your prompt and go!
-response = client.complete('What is Anarchy?')
+response = client.complete(prompt = 'What is Anarchy?', context = '', openai_key = 'ENTER_YOUR_API_KEY')
 print(response)
-# Anarchy is a political system in which the state is abolished and the people are free...
+# Anarchy is a political ideology that advocates for the absence of government...
 ```

 ### Locally Run an LLM